assistivecards/assistivecards/src/blog/samsung-tts-issue/index.md

 ![Leeloo AAC text to speech](leeloo-tts.png)

-In this screen you will see over few voice synthesiser made by Google, some of them are also "Enhanced" which gives the best result.
+In this screen you will see few voice synthesiser made by Google, some of them are also "Enhanced" which gives the best result.

-Press on few of them depending on your child's accent.
+Press on few of them to listen a short demo and choose the most suitable depending on your child's accent.
 There are wide selection of male and female voices.

+**Don't forget to save by pressing "OK" button at the top-right corner to save settings.**

 Google TTS also supports all of the languages the Leeloo AAC supports.
 By changing your language from "Language" tab, you will see the speech synthesiser for that language.